Part 1: Glass Partitioning Cost Guide - Materials

 Unlike single glazed glass walls, double glazed partitions consist of 2 skins or layers of glass panels.
 This option offers significantly improved sound reduction, creating a much more quiet and private space than single glazed options.

-Cost: Double glaze wall partitioning systems are significantly more expensive than single glazed, this is because more materials are needed, including wider aluminium profiles and twice as much glass in comparison to single glazed partitioning to cover the same area.
+Cost: Double glazed wall partitioning systems are significantly more expensive than single glazed, this is because more materials are needed, including wider aluminium profiles and twice as much glass in comparison to single glazed partitioning to cover the same area.
 Installation costs also significantly increase with double glazed partitions.

 Frameless glass partition walls

 Frameless partitioning offers a sleek and minimal finish.
 Glass walls will have a seamless and continuous look.
 There are two options when joining glass panels in a frameless glass partition system: wet joints (silicon) or dry joints (prefabricated joining tape or strips).
 Silicon joints tend to offer better acoustic insulation - but can be messy and time consuming to apply.
-Frameless partitioning can be used for both single and double glazed options.
+Frameless partitioning can be used for both single and double-glazed options.

 Cost: Frameless partitioning systems are cheaper than framed systems.